Elevator: Machine room-less (MRL) elevators

 Elevators that do not require separate machine rooms are designed so that most of their power and control components fit within the hoistway (the shaft containing the elevator car), and a small cabinet houses the controller.
 The equipment is otherwise similar to that of a normal traction or hole-less hydraulic elevator.
-The world's first machine-room-less elevator, the Kone MonoSpace, was introduced in 1996, by Kone.
+The world's first machine-room-less elevator, the Kone MonoSpace, was introduced in the year 1996, by Kone.
 Compared to traditional elevators, it: